volar-is/volaris/README.md

 ## Security

-Volaris uses modern cryptographic AEADs (XChaCha20-Poly1305 + AES-256-GCM),
-with audited backends to ensure the safety and integrity of your data.
-It's extremely easy to use Volaris before uploading your files to a cloud service, to ensure that no prying eyes can read them.
+Volaris uses modern cryptographic methods (XChaCha20-Poly1305 + AES-256-GCM), with audited backends to keep the safety of your data.
+Using Volaris before sharing your files is effortless, keeping them safe in transit.

 ## Current Status